John Steinbeck: Writing

-Steinbeck followed this wave of success with The Grapes of Wrath (1939), based on newspaper articles about migrant agricultural workers that he had written in San Francisco.
 In August 1936, the San Francisco News asked Steinbeck to personally interview multiple families in the impoverished Hoovervilles of the San Joaquin Valley.
 As Steinbeck visited the slums that hugged the highways across the Central Valley, he was harrowed by what he saw.
-He talked with multiple families and vowed to make a book depicting their struggles.
-It is commonly considered his greatest work.
-According to The New York Times, it was the best-selling book of 1939 and 430,000 copies had been printed by February 1940.
+In 1939, Steinbeck published The Grapes of Wrath based on his observations and experiences.
+The novel is commonly considered to be his greatest work.
+According to The New York Times, it was the best-selling book of 1939, and 430,000 copies had been printed by February 1940.
 In that month, it won the National Book Award, favorite fiction book of 1939, voted by members of the American Booksellers Association.
 Later that year, it won the Pulitzer Prize for Fiction and was adapted as a film directed by John Ford, starring Henry Fonda as Tom Joad; Fonda was nominated for the best actor Academy Award.

-Grapes was controversial.
-Steinbeck's New Deal political views, negative portrayal of aspects of capitalism, and sympathy for the plight of workers, led to a backlash against the author for displaying communist views, especially in his hometown of Salinas.
-Steinbeck received so many threats that he purchased a handgun for his own safety.
-Claiming the book both was obscene and misrepresented conditions in the county, the Kern County Board of Supervisors banned the book from the county's publicly funded schools and libraries in August 1939.
+Grapes of Wrath reflects Steinbeck's New Deal political views, negative portrayal of aspects of capitalism, and sympathy for the plight of workers, which led to backlash against him, especially in his hometown of Salinas.
+Steinbeck received so many threats that he purchased a handgun for his safety.
+Claiming the book was obscene and misrepresented the county, the Kern County Board of Supervisors banned the book from the county's public schools and libraries in August 1939.
 This ban lasted until January 1941.

 Of the controversy, Steinbeck wrote, "The vilification of me out here from the large landowners and bankers is pretty bad.
 The latest is a rumor started by them that the Okies hate me and have threatened to kill me for lying about them.
 I'm frightened at the rolling might of this damned thing.
 It is completely out of hand; I mean a kind of hysteria about the book is growing that is not healthy."

-The then First Lady Eleanor Roosevelt, already a fan of Steinbeck's work from Of Mice and Men, defended Steinbeck's work in her nationally syndicated newspaper column, "My Day".
-She wrote: "Now I must tell you that I have just finished a book which is an unforgettable experience in reading.
-The Grapes of Wrath by John Steinbeck, both repels and attracts you.
+The then first lady Eleanor Roosevelt, a fan of Of Mice and Men, defended Steinbeck's work in her nationally syndicated newspaper column, "My Day."
+She described the novel as "an unforgettable experience in reading... [it] both repels and attracts you.
 The horrors of the picture, so well drawn, make you dread sometimes to begin the next chapter, and yet you cannot lay the book down or even skip a page."
-After visiting California labor camps in 1940, a reporter asked her if she believed that The Grapes of Wrath was exaggerated.
-Roosevelt responded, "I have never believed that The Grapes of Wrath was exaggerated".
+After visiting California labor camps in 1940, she was asked if she believed the novel was exaggerated.
+Roosevelt responded, "I have never believed that The Grapes of Wrath was exaggerated."